 Teak and oak are amongst the finest and most durable, robust woods used in furniture design and production.
 Both are hardwoods but sourced from different tree species with unique qualities

 Teak is native to Southeast Asian regions, grown for over 50 years to achieve the highest quality standard.
 Our teak hardwood is harvested responsibly from Indonesian forests and is known for its dense, high natural oil content.
-Teak is resistant to moisture, heat and bugs, making it strong and durable, suitable for outdoor or semi-outdoor use
+Teak is resistant to moisture, heat and bugs, making it strong and durable, suitable for indoor or semi-outdoor use